NotokDay/ICSD/Game Of Thrones/Machines/Blitz/Walkthrough.md

    8f9f043..2fa3c62  master -> master
 ```

 Message we found earlier mentioned that new commits do not trigger the build.
-Since we have change code in the repo, we should manually rebuild the app.
+Since we have changed code in the repo, we should manually rebuild the app.
 ```
 P.S.
 The jenkins doesn't listen for new commits.
 Please rebuild the application after changes.